emberjs/ember.js/FEATURES.md

 * `ember-routing-multi-current-when`

-  Allows the `link-to` helper's currentWhen property to accept multiple routes using a `|` delimiter, for more control over a link's active state.
+  Allows the `link-to` helper's currentWhen property to accept multiple routes using a ` ` (space) delimiter, for more control over a link's active state.

   Added in [#3673](https://github.com/emberjs/ember.js/pull/3673)